sasabosnic/rgz/ssg1.md

 If you agree with the license, feel free to use this script, its HTML and CSS or/and re-write them for your needs.

-Install dependencies and download `ssg`.
+Install dependencies and download `ssg1`.
 For example, on OpenBSD: as root install rsync(1), lowdown(1), and entr(1).

 <pre>